ShanBennett1/Dictionary_Program/README.md

 # Dictionary_Program
-The dictionary program reads a disctionary and allows the user to interact with the data.
+The dictionary program reads a dictionary and allows the user to interact with the data.
 The program has the following functionalities;
       (1) Search for a word
 			(2) Find words with more than 3 'Z's